How to use MailChimp to send WordPress blog posts by email

 This helps to keep your blog posts active and relevant, well after they were first emailed to your MailChimp subscribers.

-As you can see, there are lots of ways to integrate your WordPress blog with MailChimp – and you don’t even need a MailChimp plugin!
+As you can see, there are lots of ways to integrate your WordPress blog with MailChimp, either on its own or using MailOptin!

 And if your requirements are more complex, then you can combine this method with other WordPress plugins to add extra features.
 For example, you can add fancy MailChimp signup forms or even make parts of your blog private so that only existing members can read them and receive the emails!